ragaeeb/chessie/README.md

 ## Multiplayer Flow

 Players join a queue through `POST /api/game/join`.
 Once paired, the shared `GameManager` coordinates turns and emits updates through SSE streams opened at `GET /api/game/stream`.
 Client components consume these events to render the board, animate moves, and surface match status updates.

+# Acknowledgements

+Credit goes to Faisal Husa for the original implementation of [3d-chess](https://github.com/faisal004/3d-chess) based on R3F and WebSockets.